 4. Choose colours to your taste and also not to your taste

 What I mean by this is your natural choice maybe fine but very often you can completely overlook colours that may work fantastically in the room.
 Be open to new ideas and the best tip ever is to get a colour expert to add some insight.
 The experience will be a “wow – never thought of that!”

 Think of it like your little black dress.
 You may have accessorise with black heels, but the fashionista will tell you to pair it with red stilettos, red lipstick and emeralds dangling from your ears.
 Wow.
 What a difference.

 5. Invest in lighting – lamp light is like candle light, it immediately adds ambience

-These two glass lamps on a console behind the sofa are the ideal way to add light with flair.
+For example, these two glass lamps on a console behind the sofa is an ideal way to add light with flair.